How do you choose the spelling words you want to use in your weekly spelling activities?

 Or you might find spelling lists where words have a similar phonetic make up.
 That is; a word with a similar pattern like word families and vowel teams.

 When we have lists of random words, students are relying on memory to be able to write that word.

 Think of a spelling list like this: milk, sister, little, went.
-There's nothing that links those word together.
-Nothing that can help a child remember how to spell them, so they must rely on memory and often it's short term memory.
+There's nothing that links those words together.
+Nothing that can help a child remember how to spell them, so they must rely on memory, and often it's short-term memory.